mozilla-services/heka/docs/source/configuration.rst

 A JsonDecoder and ProtobufDecoder will be automatically setup if not specified explicitly in the configuration file.

+If a plugin fails to load during startup, hekad will exit at startup.
+When hekad is running, if a plugin should fail (due to connection loss, inability to write a file, etc.) then hekad will either shut down or restart the plugin if the plugin supports restarting.
+When a plugin is restarting, hekad will likely stop accepting messages until the plugin resumes operation (this applies only to filters/output plugins).

+Plugins that support restarting behavior will note that.

 .. end-hekad-config

 Example hekad.toml File